luca-vm/TAGIL/README.md

 ```bash
 python concat.py
 ```
-This will concatenate multiple games into a single `.tar.bz2` file.
+This will concatenate multiple gameplays into a single `.tar.bz2` file.

 #### Required Files
 Both Gaze and T-Gaze models require 4 input files: